doyousketch2/VPN_blocklist/README.md

 https://github.com/Zalvie/nginx_block_files

-Better to place in iptables, so it doesn't waste processor cycles.
+Better to use iptables than nginx, so it doesn't waste processor cycles.

 https://serverfault.com/questions/432716/where-to-place-nginx-ip-blacklist-config-file